nullivex/ah-wiki/core/Servers.md

 ## Verbs

-When an incoming message is detected, it is the server's job to build `clonnection.params`.
+When an incoming message is detected, it is the server's job to build `connection.params`.
 In the `web` server, this is accomplished by reading GET, POST, and form data.
 For `websocket` clients, that information is expected to be emitted as part of the action's request.
 For other clients, like `socket`, actionHero provides helpers for long-lasting clients to operate on themselves.
 These are called connection `verbs`.

 Clients use verbs to add params to themselves, update the chat room they are in, and more.
 The list of verbs currently supported is: